 Part science experiment and part fun, model rocket kits take the guesswork out of experimentation with well-designed parts and detailed instructions to guide you through how to build a rocket, step-by-step.
 That said, not all model rocket kits are the same.
 Some are designed for the serious builder.
 Others are rudimentary for beginners.
 Here’s what to think about before you buy one of these building toys for kids.
 Here’s what to consider.

-- Best overall pick: LEGO NASA Apollo Saturn V
+- Best overall: LEGO NASA Apollo Saturn V

-- Premium pick: LEGO Star Wars Ultimate Millennium Falcon
+- Best LEGO: LEGO Star Wars Ultimate Millennium Falcon

 - Best for kids: The Original Stomp Rocket Jr. Glow Rocket